Pywr-DRB/DiagnosticExperiment/README.md

 **NOTE:**
 This repository uses the latest stable version of the `pywrdrb` package to run the experiment from Hamilton et al. (2024).
 Consequently, the results generated using this repository will be slightly different from the exact results in the published paper.
 The `pywrdrb` package is under continued development, and thus these results should continue to reflect the evolving quality of the `pywrdrb` functionality.

-You can access the exact code and data used to produce results in Hamilton et al. (2024) through the Zenodo repository:
+You can access the exact code and data used to produce results in Hamilton et al. (2024) using either:
-Andrew Hamilton, Trevor Amestoy, & Marilyn Smith.
+1. Andrew Hamilton, Trevor Amestoy, & Marilyn Smith.
 (2024).
 Pywr-DRB/Pywr-DRB: Code and Data for Pywr-DRB paper (Hamilton et al, 2024, EMS) (v1.0.2).
 Zenodo. https://doi.org/10.5281/zenodo.13214630
+2. The `diagnostic_paper` branch of the Pywr-DRB repository here: https://github.com/Pywr-DRB/Pywr-DRB/tree/diagnostic_paper

 ## Workflow